tiskw/random-fourier-features/README.md

 This module supports training/inference on GPU.
-For example, the following Python code is a sample usage of `RFFGPC` (Gaussian process classifier with random Fourier features) class.
+For example, the following Python code is a sample usage of `RFFGPC` (Gaussian process classifier with random Fourier features) on GPU.
-The following code requires GPU and tensorflow 2.x (tensorflow 1.x does not supported).
+The following code requires tensorflow 2.x (tensorflow 1.x does not supported).

 ```python
 >>> import numpy as np